esa-esdl/esdl-core/doc/esdc_access.rst

 Download ESDC Data
 ==================

-The simplest approach to access the ESDC data is downloading it to you computer using the `ESDC FTP server`_.
+The simplest approach to access the ESDC data is downloading it to you computer using the `ESDL FTP server`_.

 Since the ESDC is basically a directory of NetCDF_ files, you can use a variety of software packages and programming languages to access the data.
 In each cube directory, you find a text file ``cube.config`` which describes the overall